RishabhGithub7348/Language_Learning_Game/README.md

 ### 3. Language Tests

-Linga offers a structured approach to language learning through tests categorized by difficulty levels: easy, medium, and hard.
+Lingua offers a structured approach to language learning through tests categorized by difficulty levels: easy, medium, and hard.
 Users can actively participate and receive immediate feedback on their performance.

 ### 4. Scoring System